DFE-Digital/teacher-cpd-design-history/app/posts/ecf-v2/migrating-teacher-training-data.md

 ![A screenshot of a SQL query that retrieves the current induction record.
 It's spread over 7 lines and has lots of conditions grouped by 'or' and 'and'](/ecf-v2/migrating-teacher-training-data/current-induction-record-where-clause.png)

-Over the years the service ran, the accidental complexity lead to many bugs.
+Over the years the service ran, the accidental complexity led to many bugs.
 They were introduced, existed for a while, reported, diagnosed and fixed.
 All the records written between a bug's introduction and its fix being deployed are potentially affected.

-There was no guarantee that once the fixes were deployed the broken data was fixed, so **building an 100% accurate history is impossible**.
+There was no guarantee that once the fixes were deployed the broken data was fixed, so **building a 100% accurate history is impossible**.

 In addition to migrating the records the migrator also needs to: